 IShares XUS is part of the collection of exchange-traded funds offered by Blackrock at a low cost.

-XUS is available on the Toronto Stock Exchange, which means you can purchase it with Canadian dollars.
-However, it tracks the S&P 500 Index in the United States, which mirrors over 500 companies in America.
+XUS is available on the Toronto Stock Exchange, and it tracks the S&P 500 index, which comprises of the 500 largest companies in the U.S.

 As seen here, the performance of XUS closely matches that of the benchmark S&P 500, which is why it’s a highly regarded fund to invest in.